RMITLibrary/easy_cite/markdown/chicagob.md

 #### Captions for your own Work

 - Images you create of your own work are not usually referenced.
 However, a caption such as “Figure 2.
 Illustration by author” or “Figure 3.
 Draft sketches” might be appropriate when other images in your assignment are referenced.
+- See <a href="https://www.lib.rmit.edu.au/easy-cite/?styleguide=styleguide-5#stn-9#subtype-44">AI-generated content</a> for examples of how to reference an image you produce using an AI tool.

 Figure number.
 Description or explanation.